 While we are at it, you should also know about the world’s most expensive cheese…

 Made from the milk of Balkan Donkeys of Serbia, Pule cheese is known to fetch a 1000 Euros per kilogram.
 It owes its price to its extreme rarity.
-It takes about 25 liters of donkey milk to make one kilogram of this white and crumbly cheese.
+It takes about 25 litres of donkey milk to make one kilogram of this white and crumbly cheese.